IBM/operator-collection-sdk/docs/tutorial.md

 # Overview
 This tutorial is a walkthrough of building a new operator collection that performs RACF user management against a z/OS environment.
-This operator will allow you to create a new user ID by creating instances in Openshift, and removing this ID once this instance is deleted.
+This operator will allow you to create a new user ID by creating instances in OpenShift, and removing this ID once this instance is deleted.

 # (Optional) Configure the IBM Operator Collection SDK Alias Commands